qubekit/QUBEKit/README.md

 ### QUBEKit Commands: Logging

 Each time QUBEKit runs, a new working directory containing a log file will be created.
-The name of the directory will contain the run number provided via the terminal command `-log` (or the default run number in the configs if a `-log` command is not provided).
+The name of the directory will contain the run number or name provided via the terminal command `-log` (or the run number or name from the configs if a `-log` command is not provided).
 This log file will store which methods were called, how long they took, and any docstring for them (if it exists).
 The log file will also contain information regarding the config options used, as well as the commands given and much more.
 The log file updates in real time and contains far more information than is printed to the terminal during a run.